Browse documentation

 Scanning tickets

 Every ticket carries a signed QR code.
-A scan shows an instant result: valid (with the ticket type and attendee name), already used (with when and by whom it was scanned), or not valid (refunded, cancelled, or forwarded and superseded).
+A scan shows an instant result: valid (with the ticket type and attendee name), already used (with the time it was scanned), or not valid (refunded, cancelled, or forwarded and superseded).
 Multiple team members can scan at different gates simultaneously — scans sync, so a ticket can’t enter twice through different doors.

 If a buyer’s phone is dead, look them up by name, email or the short serial printed on the ticket, and check them in manually.